-If you’re wondering about what can a scammer do with my bank account number, this is what our guide focuses on and talks about all the preventive measures you must keep in place to protect yourself the best from falling into any such trap.
+If you’re wondering what a scammer can do with my bank account number, this is what our guide focuses on and talks about all the preventive measures you must keep in place to protect yourself the best from falling into any such trap.

 While advanced technology has paved the way towards modern solutions, it has also increased illegal and unauthorized activities over the platforms.
-Similar to apps hack and identity thefts, bank frauds have exponentially increased with every passing day.
-Preventing your personal information, most importantly the bank details is the key to escaping any double-dealings.
+Like app hacks and identity thefts, bank frauds have exponentially increased daily.
+Preventing your personal information, most notably the bank details, is the key to avoiding double-dealings.

 No one can withdraw money from your account unless they don’t have both the routing number along the account number.
 Various scammers can trick you into disseminating sensitive banking information to commit fraud.
 Various banking frauds are fraudulent checks, automatic withdrawals, online shopping, ACH frauds, imposter scams, and many more.

-What Can a Scammer Do with My Bank Account Number?
+What Can a Scammer Do with My Bank Account Number Online?

 The bank account is your entity, and whatever transaction you perform through it appears as your transaction history.
 It is essential to keep a record of your payment history to be aware of anything happening on this channel.

-Scammers are a whiz here, and they require minor information to crack your details.
-If by any chance, you happen to disseminate your bank account and routing number to a defrauder, get ready to face the consequences.
+Scammers are a whiz here, requiring minor information to crack your details.
+If you disseminate your bank account and routing number to a defrauder, get ready to face the consequences.

-It is important to note that performing such sharp practice is not possible only with an account number in hand.
-Another security number that authorizes the withdrawals from your bank account is the routing number.
+It is important to note that performing such sharp practice is impossible only with an account number.
+The routing number is another security number that authorizes the withdrawals from your bank account.

-Account number, along with the routing number can be quite a bummer if you hand it over to any scammer.
+The account number and routing number can be quite a bummer if you hand it over to any scammer.
 This makes way for the fraudsters to gain access to your personal information.
-It also puts at stake your financial particulars.
+It also puts your financial particulars at stake.

-Breaking into your accounts is the piece of cake for scammers as long as they acquire these two fundamental pieces of information as discussed earlier.
-Giving out this information to anyone makes you vulnerable to illegal thefts, scams, or frauds.
+As discussed earlier, breaking into your accounts is a piece of cake for scammers as long as they acquire these two fundamental pieces of information.
+Giving this information to anyone makes you vulnerable to illegal thefts, scams, or frauds

 Send Money

-The scammers can send money using this information and might set you up for money fraud.
-Whenever you are handing over such sensitive information to someone, make sure they either owe you some money or are in the legal capacity to perform no such act.
+Scammers can send money using this information, which might set you up for money fraud.
+Whenever you hand over such sensitive data to someone, make sure they either owe you some money or are legally obliged to perform no such act.

 If you witness any extra funds on your account, it would be best to track the payment instantly and inform your bank about the situation.